Bet on Portland online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Wanting to use BetMGM to make a bet?
-Signing up is simple.
-Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will guide you through the sign-up process.
+If you've never played on BetMGM before, it's easy to get started.
+You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
+Just follow our link and the BetMGM site or app will guide you through the process.

 How to bet on the moneyline and spread